 - You can adjust the spiciness in this recipe by adding less or more chiles than the recipe calls for.

-- The recipe can be find in Mexico with other names, such as chicharrones con chile verde or chicharron en verde.
+- The recipe can be found in Mexico with other names, such as chicharrones con chile verde or chicharron en verde.

 Chicharrón en salsa verde makes an amazing main dish that is perfect to serve with Frijoles refritos (refried beans).
-They are my favorite and one of the most common side dishes for this recipe.
+They are my favorite and one of the most common side dishes for this stew.

-- Arroz Blanco (Mexican white rice) is also a good option, specially when you serve the stew on top, all the sauce goodness will soak up the rice.
+Arroz Blanco (Mexican white rice) is also a good option, especially when you serve the stew on top, all the sauce will soak up the rice!